jygrace2/MSF_2022B_git/README.md

 2. Add files you want to be in the commit to the staging area using "git add FILENAME"
 3. Create a checkpoint (or commit) using the "git commit" command. "git commit -m "MESSAGE ABOUT WHAT YOU DID""

+### Adding features
+Features should be developed on branches.
+To create and switch to a branch, use the command

+`git switch -c new_branch_name`

+To switch to an existing branch, use

+`git switch branch_name`